top of page

 The End

-Randomly, I caught my wife looking at real estate on her phone.
-That meant she was over the park, and with my son’s flushed cheeks and sweat rolling out of his hat, I knew we were done here.
-While packing up our assorted gear, my wife got my attention with a house for sale.
+While packing up our assorted gear into my pack, my wife got my attention with a house for sale.
 Conveniently, it was on our way back to the city, so I prompted a call to our realtor friend for a look-see.
-Sho’nuff, it was on—in the time it took to drive there.
+Sho-nuff, it was ON in the time it took to drive there.

-Ironically, now driving to the winter spots in the city is harder.
+Driving to good water is actually better and easier, but too bad it’s all iced over.
+Ironically, now driving to the winter spots in the city is actually harder.
 The only satisfaction of the stocked ponds in the city was to stave off the winter “shack nasties.”
 You can only do so many false casts in the driveway before it becomes redundant and hopeless.
-Even with a bucket as a target, you still feel pathetic.
-A 20-yard double haul is fun for a second, but even it seems pointless in your gravel driveway while a lone raven looks down at you from his power pole and won’t spook or fly away.
+Even if you have a bucket out there as a target, you still feel pathetic, and the event is short-lived.
+Yes, a 20-yard double haul is fun for a second, but even that seems pointless in your gravel driveway while the lone raven looks down at you from his power pole and won’t spook and fly away.
 I’m sure as I reel in the line and turn my back, he’s giving me the finger—or the claw—also.

-Fish on
+Fish on.

 Comments